Installing DyNet for Python¶

-You can also use Python on Windows by following similar steps to the above.
+You can also use Python on Windows, including GPU and MKL support.
 For simplicity, we recommend using a Python distribution that already has Cython installed.
 The following has been tested to work:

 - Install WinPython 2.7.10 (comes with Cython already installed).

 - Compile DyNet according to the directions in the Windows C++ documentation (Windows Support), and additionally add the following flag when executing